automatic-controls/powerbi/README.md

 ### [qqube-sync](./qqube-sync/)

-The purpose of this script is to synchronize a [Quickbooks] job table from the SQL Anywhere database to the PostgreSQL database.
+The purpose of this script is to synchronize a couple [Quickbooks] tables from the SQL Anywhere database to the PostgreSQL database.

 1. [QQube] synchronizes data from Quickbooks into the SQL Anywhere database at 2:00AM every day.
 2. A scheduled task (everyday at 12:00PM) on **ACES-PowerBI** with name *script-qqube-sync* executes a batch script: [*./qqube-sync/exec.bat*](./qqube-sync/exec.bat).
 3. The batch script executes a Java application *./qqube-sync/qqube-sync.jar*.
-4. The Java application copies data from `QQubeUser.vd_Job` in the SQL Anywhere database to `quickbooks.jobs` in the PostgreSQL database using last-modified timestamps to determine what needs updating.
+4. The Java application copies data from the SQL Anywhere database to the PostgreSQL database using last-modified timestamps to determine what needs updating.

 If an error occurs at any step in the process, the batch script is configured to send email notifications.
 Detailed error information can be found in *./qqube-sync/log.txt*.